 As always in math, practice makes perfect!
 Although these mathematical concepts don't seem like much on their own, they all add up to be essential cogs in a large machine!
 If you fancy some extra activities involving logarithmic equations and exponent functions, try graphing e(x) and ln(x), and see if you can spot any patterns.

-If you do find yourself struggling, you might want to consider using SuperProf to find a tutor who can give you a helping hand remembering these identities.
-Don’t worry if you’re unsure of something, lots of students struggle with all sorts of mathematics problems: from trigonometry to solving quadratic equations!
+If you do find yourself struggling, you might want to consider using SuperProf to find maths tutors who can give you a helping hand remembering these identities.
+Don't worry if you're unsure of something, lots of students struggle with all sorts of mathematics problems: from trigonometry to solving quadratic equations!